voltrb/volt/Readme.md

 | {name}      | index          | index.html   | :body     |
 | gems/{name} | index          | index.html   | :body     |

+** Note that anything with a view folder will also load a controller if the name/folder matches.

 Each part is explained below: